PhD Students:

 I am interested in various scheduling and resource partitioning problems in distributed computing.

-I am very interested in optimizing the execution of applications and understand the problems application users face when running their code on large-scale platforms.
+I am interested in optimizing the execution of applications, and understand the problems application users face when running their code on large-scale platforms.

-I use a theoretical approach in which I design models and approximation algorithms to derive cost-efficient scheduling strategies for various types of applications.
+I mix theoretical studies and experimentation to design models and approximation algorithms in order to propose cost-efficient scheduling strategies for various types of applications.

 My PhD focused on resource partitioning, design of scheduling strategies as so as data movement in HPC applications.